sggodsell/javagames/README.md

 To re-build the Invaders.jar file, you must be in the directory/folder of where you extracted the Invaders.jar files.
-Next type in the following: jar --create --file Invaders-rb.jar \
+Next type in the following: jar --create --file Invaders.jar \
        --main-class com.sgodsell.invaders.SpaceInvaders \
        README.txt com images src sounds